technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 If your search doesn’t return any results, modify the search terms or filter conditions.
 You can also add a filter condition if required.

-13. Update the message node with the output from the action and select **Save**.